 The hotel, designed by Rockwell Group, is a tribute to the East Village, its historicity and its importance for all the artistic and musical movements of the 1960s, while the Cathédrale, on the other hand, finds its inspiration in the legendary Fillmore East concert hall where, among many others, artists of the caliber of Janis Joplin, Frank Zappa and the Doors have performed.

+Tresoldi’s installation stands out in the central hall of the restaurant, an ethereal presence that embellishes the entire venue even more.
 The sculpture, with a six-meter deep dome that favors games of full and empty spaces, is a tribute to the cultural underground that has influenced several generations around the world, including the New Yorker generation.

 The sculpture, thanks to its volumetric and visual characteristics and the use of different materials, has managed to give a place that is already highly artistic in itself an even more poetic and theatrical allure.

 When we talk about photography professions, if we were to take a census of the activities related to this world, we would be surprised to discover how prolific the working sector linked to the images is.
 Every month, we will ask professionals related to the photography world to tell us the behind the scenes of their jobs: we will discover the joys and sorrows of these contemporary professions and we will give some useful tips to those who want to get closer to this world.